Plants That Are Toxic to Cats [Complete List of Plants To Avoid!]

 Are All Plants Toxic to Cats?

-Many plants are poisonous to cats, but some are more likely to grace a home than others.
-Lilies are among the largest groups of plants that cause poisoning in cats, so you may want to play it safe and avoid them altogether.
+Many good luck plants are poisonous to cats, but some are more likely to grace a home than others.
+Lilies are among the common ornamental flowering plants that cause poisoning in cats, so you may want to play it safe and avoid them altogether.
 These are some popular plants that are poisonous to our feline friends:

 • Autumn Crocus